asseco-voice/laravel-json-authorization/README.md

 # Laravel JSON authorization

-This package enables authorization via JSON objects imposed as a scope on each model which can be authorized.
+This package enables authorization via JSON objects imposed on each model which can be authorized.

 Package is developed mainly for the purpose of multiple Laravel microservices authorization having in mind to avoiding the additional trips to authorization service.